domxjs/domxjs.github.io/state-management.md

 - Applying architectural patterns

 ## Unidirectional Data Flow
-A popular state management pattern for Web Applications is UDDF (uni-directional data flow).
+A popular state management pattern for Web Applications is UDDF (unidirectional data flow).

 This pattern keeps state in a consolodated location usually called a store.
 UI components recieve their state from the store and can dispatch actions